Credit: 0.5 QR

 Section 01 (.25 unit): Students engage in independent research under the direction of a faculty mentor.
 The time requirement is at least three hours in lab per week.
 Students will learn to search literature and give professional presentations.
 This course also provides an introduction to scientific writing.
 More details can be obtained from the department chair.
 Prerequisite: permission of instructor.

 Section 02 (.5 unit): This section is a prerequisite to CHEM 497 and 498.
 The time commitment is six to eight hours per week in lab.
 Students will learn to search literature and give professional presentations as well as to write scientifically.
 More details can be obtained from the department chair.
 Prerequisite: permission of instructor.

 Selected topics in advanced chemistry and biochemistry are explored with an emphasis on reading and discussing current scientific research and literature.
 Prerequisite: CHEM 234 or permission of instructor unless otherwise indicated.

 Section 01: This seminar focuses on understanding some of the thermodynamics associated with bio-macromolecules like proteins and DNA.
 We may examine transport processes, the thermodynamics that characterize the intra- and intermolecular interactions, and some of the statistical models that are used to understand folding and structural transitions.

 Advanced Organic Chemistry Seminar

 Section 02: Selected topics in organic chemistry are covered with an emphasis on advanced spectral methods of identifying organic compounds and modern methods of organic synthesis.
-Copy and paste the following URL to access the application for permission of instructor.
+Copy and paste the following URL to access the application for PI.

 Art and Chemistry Seminar